jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 ### Testing the model

-I strongly recommend that you think about a linear regression problem that interests you and train a simple model.
-A lot of issues occur in a complex model and will also show up in a simple model.
-With a complex model, you treat it as a black box.Many actions are purely random guesses.
-Working with a model designed by yourself, you create better scenarios to test your theories and develop a better insight in DL.
+I strongly recommend you to think about a linear regression problem that interested you, and train a simple model now.
+A lot of issues happened in a complex model will show up in such a simple model.
+With a complex model, you treat it as a black box , and many actions are purely random guesses.
+Working with a model designed by yourself, you create better sceaniors to test your theories, and develop a better insight in DL.
 Most tutorials have pre-cooked parameters.
-They teach you the easier part without having you struggle on the hard part.
+They teach you the easier part without having you to struggle on the hard part.

-So, let Pieter train the system.
+So let Pieter train the system.
 ```
 iteration 0: loss=2.825e+05 W1=0.09882 dW1=1.183e+04 W2=-0.4929 dW2=5.929e+06 b= -8.915e-05 db = 891.5
 iteration 200: loss=3.899e+292 W1=-3.741e+140 dW1=4.458e+147 W2=-1.849e+143 dW2=2.203e+150 b= -2.8e+139 db = 3.337e+146
 iteration 400: loss=inf W1=-1.39e+284 dW1=1.656e+291 W2=-6.869e+286 dW2=8.184e+293 b= -1.04e+283 db = 1.24e+290
 iteration 600: loss=nan W1=nan dW1=nan W2=nan dW2=nan b= nan db = nan
 ```
 The application overflows within 600 iterations!
-Since the loss and the gradient are so high, we test whether the learning rate is too high.
-We decrease the learning rate to 1e-8.We do not have the overflow problem, but the loss remains high.
+Since the loss and the graident are so high, we test whether the learning rate is too high.
+We decrease the learning rate to 1e-8, and we do not have the overflow problem but the loss remains high.
 ```
 iteration 90000: loss=4.3e+01 W1= 0.23 dW1=-1.3e+02 W2=0.0044 dW2= 0.25 b= 0.0045 db = -4.633
 W = [ 0.2437896   0.00434705]
 b = 0.004981262980767952
 ```

 We are reluctant to take actions without information.
-However, since the application runs fast, we will give it one more try .
-With 10,000,000 iterations and a learning rate of 1e-10, the loss remains very high.
+But since the application runs fast, we give it one more try .
+With 10,000,000 iterations and a learning_rate of 1e-10, the loss remains very high.
 It will be better to trace the source of problem now.

 ```
 iteration 9990000: loss=3.7e+01 W1= 0.22 dW1=-1.1e+02 W2=0.0043 dW2= 0.19 b= 0.0049 db = -4.593